 Poetry and the Tragic Tales of Edgar Allan Poe

-Poe's parents died when he was a child so he was raised by his godfather, John Allan and in 1836, Poe went on to marry his 13-year-old cousin, Virginia Clemm, though her age was listed as 21.
+Poe’s life was marked by tragedy.
+His parents died when he was very young, leaving him to be raised by his godfather, John Allan.
+In 1836, Poe married his 13-year-old cousin, Virginia Clemm, though her age was officially listed as 21.

 Poe was known as the 'father’ of the detective story and the popular and famous sleuth Sherlock Holmes (Arthur Conan Doyle) was based on Poe’s fictional character detective Auguste Dupin.